PingDirectory

 • ldap-correlation-attribute-pair: Optional correlation attribute pairs.
 If these are configured, entries between the SCIM resource type and the correlated LDAP data view must also have matching values for the specified attributes for them to be returned together.

-A a correlated LDAP Data View cannot provide attributes from more than one LDAP entry at a time.
+A correlated LDAP Data View cannot provide attributes from more than one LDAP entry at a time.
 If there are multiple LDAP entries with secondary-correlation-attribute values that match the primary-correlation-attribute from the SCIM resource type’s entry, an error will be thrown.

 Correlated LDAP data views share many configuration settings with SCIM resource types.
 The following exceptions are below: